daniel-marcus/md2pdf/README.md

 ./run/install.sh
 ```

-This will create a `md2pdf` bash script in your `~/.local/bin/` folder and make it available as a global command (assuming `~/.local/bin/` is in your `PATH`).
+This will create a `md2pdf` Bash script in your `~/.local/bin/` folder and make it available as a global command (assuming `~/.local/bin/` is in your `PATH`).

-> In case you move the `md2pdf` folder to another location later you should re-run the install command.
+> If you move the `md2pdf` folder to another location later, you should re-run the install command.

 ## Usage